 It’s absolutely applicable for small and medium enterprises.
 The great thing about smaller organizations is that they’re generally more open to change.
 There can be less red-tape, fewer stakeholders to convince.
 The challenges faced by these types of organizations tend to be based more around budget and man-power.
 That’s why no-code can offer the ideal solution.

 Smaller enterprises can develop applications simply to replace archaic, paper-based processes.
 This not only frees up time but reduces the risk of human error.
 As for medium-sized enterprises, a perfect example is EDGE Technologies.
-EDGE Technologies was relying on 7 separate software providers in order to carry out its daily operations.

 Because our no-code platform is based entirely in the cloud, updates are automatically applied.
 This means debugging is constantly being taken care of, making life easier for the Citizen Developer.
 Moreover, the platform is ISO 27001 certified, guaranteeing data security.